 Land border crossings represent the largest number of U.S. Visitor and Immigrant Status Indicator Technology (U.S. VISIT) Customs and Border Protection (CBP) inspections.
 Early data suggests that this population may have the greatest impact on passport demand.
 The 2007 Gallup Land Border Survey identified a population of 33 million U.S. citizens who cross U.S. borders by land.
-From this population, the study identified a possible eight million additional passport applications in addition to the projected base passport demand
+From this population, the study identified up to a possible eight million additional passport applications in addition to the projected base passport demand, depending on factors such as the date of Western Hemisphere Travel Initiative (WHTI) implementation, which was scheduled for June 2008, but has been postponed until June 2009.
+FY 2008 passport applications and adjudications without WHTI are currently projected at 18 million.
+Passport applications in FY 2009 with the implementation of WHTI and the availability of Passport Cards are currently projected at 30 million, according to Gallup survey research.

 Given these new estimates for passport demand, CA/PPT is working to increase and manage its personnel and capital resources for the next several years.
 Congress, DoS, and DHS are considering policy options with regard to the Western Hemisphere Travel Initiative implementation date and the Passport Card release date, as well as how these policies can be adapted to help manage demand.
-In support of these efforts, CA/PPT plans to conduct additional Land Border Crosser Surveysover the next two years.
+In support of these efforts, CA/PPT plans to conduct additional Land Border Crosser Surveys and to utilize additional survey research tools, including longitudinal panel data, proprietary information which is not collected firsthand by the Government, but purchased separately; and qualitative focus groups, to integrate the quantitative and qualitative findings; to provide a continuous data flow for timely reporting and forecasts over the next two years.
 This additional gathering of data will provide the opportunity to refine volume and timing estimates of demand, and will help gauge public reaction to policy changes.
 Failure to prepare for this demand could result in further delays in passport issuance and severely affect CA/PPT’s ability to meet the public demand for passports.

-2. The full probability Random-Digit-Dial (RDD) telephone survey, taken of a representative sample of U.S. households selected from areas with the largest numbers of land border crossers is to establish an accurate estimate of U.S. nationals who will require a new passport for cross-border travel (land travel between Mexico and the U.S. as well as Canada and the U.S.) over the next several years, and especially within the next six to twelve months.
+2. The Land Border Crosser (LBC) Surveys are full probability Random-Digit-Dial (RDD) cross-sectional telephone surveys, taken of a representative sample of U.S. households selected from areas with the largest numbers of land border crossers.
+The purpose is to establish an accurate estimate of the number of U.S. nationals who will require a new passport for cross-border travel (land travel between Mexico and the U.S. as well as Canada and the U.S.) over the next several years, and especially within the next six to twelve months.

 CA/PPT is faced with the challenge of balancing the level of precision required in any demand estimate with the time and resources that will be required to achieve that level of precision.
 CA/PPT developed and reviewed several alternative primary data collection alternatives for the purpose of planning future production capacity and it determined that primary data collection is the most reliable way to meet its needs.
-The survey will be conducted with a 95% confidence level that assumes the error of the estimate will be within approximately 2% of the true number of new passports needed.
+These surveys will be conducted with a 95% confidence level that assumes the error of the estimate will be within approximately 2% of the true number of new passports needed.
 The survey will meet data needs with enough precision to plan for appropriate staffing and budget for the coming years, relative to the impending Western Hemisphere Travel Initiative (WHTI) Phase II requirements for land border crossings, and the availability of the Passport Card product.